Nomination and confirmation to the Supreme Court of the United States: Judiciary Committee

 The first Supreme Court nominee to appear in person before the Judiciary Committee was Harlan F. Stone, at his own request, in January 1925 (after the committee had reported the nomination to the Senate with a favorable recommendation).
 Some western senators were concerned with his links to Wall Street and expressed their opposition when Stone was nominated.
 Stone proposed what was then the novelty of appearing before the Judiciary Committee to answer questions; his testimony helped secure a confirmation vote with very little opposition.
-The second nominee to appear before the Judiciary Committee, this time at the committee's request, was Felix Frankfurterin 1939, who only addressed what he considered to be slanderous allegations against him.
+The second nominee to appear before the Judiciary Committee, this time at the committee's request, was Felix Frankfurter in 1939, who only addressed what he considered to be slanderous allegations against him.
 The modern practice of the committee questioning nominees on their judicial views began with John Marshall Harlan II in 1955; the nomination came shortly after the Supreme Court handed down its landmark Brown v.
 Board of Education decision, and several southern senators threatened to block Harlan's confirmation, hence the decision to testify.
 Nearly all nominees since Harlan have appeared before the Judiciary Committee.
 Nominees during the 1950s and through the 1970s were often questioned perfunctorily; few hearings involved extended questions and comments from committee members.
 They were not lengthy either, as nominees typically only spent a few hours in front of the committee.

 Nominations during the late civil rights and post-Watergate eras were the beginning of the style of nomination hearings where more substantive issues were discussed.
 This, according to Robert Katzmann, "reflects in part the increasing importance of the Supreme Court to interest groups in the making of public policy."
 With this transformation have come longer confirmation hearings.
 In 1967, for example, Thurgood Marshall spent about seven hours in front of the committee.
-In 1987, Robert Bork was questioned for 30 hours over five days, with the hearings as a whole lasting for 12 days.
+In 1987 Robert Bork was questioned, for 30 hours over five days, with the hearings as a whole lasting for 12 days.
 An estimated 150–300 interest groups were involved in the Bork confirmation process.

 The table below notes the approximate number of hours that media sources estimate Supreme Court nominees since 2005 (excluding those whose nomination was withdrawn) have spent before the Senate Judiciary Committee for public testimony.

 At the close of hearings, the committee votes on whether a nomination should go to the full Senate.
 Historically, it sends nominations with a favorable or unfavorable report or with no recommendation.
 It has been the committee's typical practice to report even those nominations that were opposed by a committee majority.
 The most recent nominee to be reported unfavorably was Robert Bork in 1987.
 In 1991, the nomination of Clarence Thomas was forwarded to the full Senate without recommendation after an earlier vote to give the nomination a favorable recommendation resulted in a tie.